huntforhomesaz/cleanout2closing-site/content/pages/how-it-works.md

 - Managing the property side of inspections, access, and repairs during escrow.
 - Staying with you through closing and making sure you have the property related documentation you need.

-The goal is one coordinated journey rather than separate â€œcleanout,â€ â€œvendor,â€ and â€œsaleâ€ projects you have to connect yourself.
+The goal is one coordinated journey rather than separate "cleanout," "vendor," and "sale" projects you have to connect yourself.

 ---